jmongard/Git.SemVersioning.Gradle/README.md

 [For the latest published version see the plugins page at Gradle.org](https://plugins.gradle.org/plugin/com.github.jmongard.git-semver-plugin)

+## Supported Gradle version

-The plugin requires Gradle 8 and Java version 17 to run.
+This plugin has been tested on Gradle 8.x and 9.x and requires Java version 17 to run.

-(Use version `0.16.1` if Gradle 7 is required.)
+* Use version `0.16.1` if Gradle 7 is required.
-(Use version `0.13.0` if Java 8 is required.)
+* Use version `0.13.0` if Java 8 is required.
+* Version `0.4.3` and older should work on Gradle 6.x and probably 5.x.

 ## Versioning